Protecting Your Liverpool, NY Home’s Foundation: The Importance of a Proper Drainage System

 Surface Grading and Resloping

 Sometimes the most direct fix is reshaping the ground itself.
 If the yard has settled or was graded incorrectly, we reestablish the proper slope away from the foundation, typically a six-inch drop over the first ten feet from the house.
-This is the baseline for every other drainage solution.
-Without proper surface grading, even the best underground system won’t perform the way it should.

 French Drains